FOSSEE/st-scripts/using_plot_interactively/script.rst

   1. To Start Ipython with pylab.
   #.
 To Use the linspace function to create `num` equally spaced points in a region.
   #.
-To Find the length of sequnces using len function.
+To Find the length of sequences using len function.
   #.
 To Plot mathematical functions using plot.
   #.
 To Clear drawing area using clf.
   #.
 To Use the UI of plot for studying it better and using functionalities like save,zoom and moving the plots on x and y axis.